Statutory Sexaul Seduction

 In other words, the offense is a strict liability offense and the prosecutor does not need to show knowledge of age as an element of the crime.

-Even reasonable mistake of fact as to age of victim is not a defense to crime of statutory sexual seduction under NRS 200.364.
+Even reasonable mistake of fact as to the age of a victim is not a defense to the crime of statutory sexual seduction under NRS 200.364.

 If you have been accused of the serious criminal offense of statutory sexual seduction, then contact an experienced sex crime defense attorney.
 Joel Mann has defended clients against a wide range of sex crime allegations.
 Contact an attorney experienced in defending false allegations of sexual assaults to discuss the particular facts of your case.